superpowerlabs/salus/README.md

 ## Configuration

-This package is designed to work with an express app.
+This package is designed to work with an express app that has a single index.html entrance for the website, and static routes for images, styles, etc.

 You will need to provide the parameter that work for your web app in a `salus.config.js` file.
 You'll find a template at the root of the `salus` package `https://github.com/superpowerlabs/salus/salus.config.js.template`.

 ```js